The Boonshoft School of Medicine Department of Pathology serves the university and community in three interwoven domains:

 Clinical services are provided by all faculty in the Pathology Department.
 Our full-time faculty specialize in dermatopathology (Dr. Krishnamurthy), clinical microbiology (Dr. Miler), pediatric pathology (Dr. Mirkin) and autopsy pathology (Dr. Koles).
 Our clinically affiliated faculty practice all aspects of anatomic and clinical pathology, including surgical pathology, cytopathology, forensic pathology, hematopathology, molecular diagnostics, transfusion medicine, clinical chemistry and clinical microbiology.

 Regional Postmortem Examination Service

 The Department of Pathology offers a postmortem examination service that makes autopsy available to the next of kin for persons who die of apparently natural causes outside of a hospital or in hospital emergency rooms.
 It does not provide a medical-legal investigation of death, which can only be performed by a coroner's office, as mandated by Ohio law.
-For information on the Regional Postmortem Examination Service, view our online brochure (PDF file).
+For information, view the Regional Postmortem Examination Service brochure (PDF).
 To contact a representative, call (937) 775-2625, Monday through Friday, between 9 a.m. and 5 p.m., or (937) 775-2304 on evenings and weekends.